mtoce/mtoce.github.io/_posts/2020-04-29-astros_scandal.md

 </table>
 </center>

-## A Closer Look at Precision, Recall with the Confusion Matrix
+## A Closer Look at Precision & Recall with the Confusion Matrix

 The confusion matrix is a very useful tool for visualizing the recall and precision of a model.
 In this case of imbalanced classes, it makes understanding our model much easier.

 ![Confusion_Matrix](https://raw.githubusercontent.com/mtoce/Build2-Project/master/cmatrix.png)

-This confusion matrix shows that the model is 97% accurate at predicting when the Astros cheat when they are actually cheating.
-However, when they are not cheating the model is 50/50.
+This confusion matrix shows that the model is 97% correct when predicting the Astros cheat when they are actually cheating.
+However, when they are not cheating the model is only 67% correct.
 In a real-world scenario, using this model would result in us incorrectly assuming they are cheating in many cases.
-This really isn't the worst outcome if we are an opposing team trying to protect our signs and pitcher.
+This is not the worst outcome if we are an opposing team trying to protect our signs and pitcher, or even if we are an umpire trying to protect game integrity.

+## Model Permutation Importances

 ## Final Conclusions